Skip to main content

 Legal differences

-The laws vary from country to country, but generally, freelancers can provide their services without registration.
-They can choose to register, but it is ultimately their choice to do it or not.
+The laws vary from country to country, but generally, the freelancers can provide their services without any registration.
+They can choose to register, but this is not always necessary.

-Companies must be registered by law, and all documentation should be presented to calculate the owed taxes.
-For larger organizations, hiring an accountant is a must.
+Companies have to be registered by law and all documentation should be presented to calculate the owed taxes.
+For bigger organizations, hiring an accountant is a must.

-Not only accounting would help manage your income and expenses.
-It is also legally compulsory for certain types of businesses, depending on their size and profit.
+It will not only help for managing your income and expenses, but it is also required legally for certain types of businesses depending on their size and profit.

 Comparison No. 10